 Entry Delay allows the user time to enter and disarm.
 Allows exit after the panel is armed without setting off an immediate alarm and allows entry only if an Exit/Entry Zone [00] has been violated first.
 Zones of this type have a three (3) minute power-up delay, and do not display or cause an alarm if faulted when the system powers up.
-Pressing the
+Pressing the # key cancels the 3 minute timer.

-Group Bypassing - Zones programmed as Exit/Entry Follower Zones will be Group bypassed if the key is pressed while disarmed or within the Exit Delay.
+Group Bypassing - Zones programmed as Exit/Entry Follower Zones will be Group by-passed if the Transfer Transfer Tr